maalsaadi1/law-method/law/data/law-method-kb.md

 ### CONCEPTUAL, PLANNING PHASES and TECHNICAL DESIGN

-- **Interface:** Often best managed via a Web UI (leveraging the **Web Agent Orchestrator** with its bundled assets and `agent-prompt.txt`) or dedicated project management tools where composer agents can guide the process.
+- **Interface:** Often best managed via a Web UI (leveraging the **Web Composer Agent** with its bundled assets and `agent-prompt.txt`) or dedicated project management tools where the Composer can guide the process.
 - **Agents Involved:**
+  - **Composer:** Orchestrates the entire process, delegating subtasks.
-  - **Analyst:** Brainstorming, research, and initial project brief creation.
+  - **Analyst:** Receives subtasks for brainstorming, research, and initial project brief creation.
-  - **PM (Product Manager):** PRD development, epic and high-level story definition.
+  - **PM (Product Manager):** Receives subtasks for PRD development, epic, and high-level story definition.
-  - **Architect / Design Architect (UI):** Detailed technical design and specification.
+  - **Architect / Design Architect (UI):** Receive subtasks for detailed technical design and specification.
-  - **PO:** Checklist runner to make sure all of the documents are aligned.
+  - **PO:** Receives subtasks for running checklists to ensure document alignment.
-- **Activities:** Defining the vision, initial requirements gathering, market analysis, high-level planning.
+- **Activities:** Defining the vision, initial requirements gathering, market analysis, high-level planning, all orchestrated by the Composer.
 The `web-Law-Method-composer-agent.md` and its configuration likely support these activities.

 ### DOCUMENTATION MANAGEMENT & IMPLEMENTATION PHASES

-- **Interface:** Primarily within the Integrated Development Environment (IDE), leveraging specialized agents (standalone or via the **Law Method Agent Orchestrator** configured with `ide-Law-Method-composer.cfg.md`).
+- **Interface:** Primarily within the Integrated Development Environment (IDE), leveraging specialized agents (standalone or as delegated by the **Law Method Composer Agent** configured with `ide-Law-Method-composer.cfg.md`).
 - **Agents Involved:**
+  - **Composer:** Delegates subtasks for document management and implementation.
-  - "**PO or Task Manager or Law Method Orchestrator Agent:** Run the doc sharing task to split the large files that have been created (PRD, Architecture etc...) into smaller granular documents that are easier for the Task Manager and Dev Agents to work with.
+  - **PO or Task Manager:** Receive subtasks from the Composer to run the document sharding task, splitting large files (PRD, Architecture, etc.) into smaller, granular documents.
-  - **Task Manager:** Detailed task generation, backlog refinement, often directly in the IDE or tools integrated with it.
+  - **Task Manager:** Receives subtasks for detailed task generation and backlog refinement, often directly in the IDE or tools integrated with it.
-  - **Developer Agents:** Code implementation for tasks, working directly with the codebase in the IDE.
+  - **Developer Agents:** Receive subtasks for code implementation, working directly with the codebase in the IDE.
-- **Activities:** Detailed architecture, front-end/back-end design, code development, testing, leveraging IDE tasks (see "LEVERAGING IDE TASKS FOR EFFICIENCY"), using configurations like `ide-Law-Method-composer.cfg.md`.
+- **Activities:** Detailed architecture, front-end/back-end design, code development, testing, all executed by specialized agents based on subtasks delegated by the Composer.
+This leverages IDE tasks (see "LEVERAGING IDE TASKS FOR EFFICIENCY") and configurations like `ide-Law-Method-composer.cfg.md`.

 ### Law Method FILES